MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-clear-healthservice-cache.md

 ---

-### Gateway Servers
+### Gateway servers

 One of the last steps in troubleshooting is clearing the cache.
-Sometimes, the gateway may not communicate with the management server and appear greyed out in the SCOM console.
+Sometimes, the gateway may not communicate with the management server and appear greyed out in the System Center Operations Manager console.
 In such cases, we need to clear the cache for gateways.
 We also need to do this when the gateway has outdated or unusable management packs or data that cannot be inserted into the database.

 #### [From the Operations Console](#tab/from-the-operations-console)
 1. In the **Monitoring** workspace, expand **Operations Manager**, and then expand **Management Server**.